Xubuntu/wiki.xubuntu.org/Step-2:-Testing-Your-Xubuntu-Installation..md

-## Testing your Xubuntu installation.
+## Step 2: Testing your Xubuntu installation.

 There are actually two types of testing, known as \'exploratory\' and
 \'static\' testing.
 Both are sumarised below (if you really want to know